Build a modern web app using Django and Javascript

 - updated the main urls.py to include the dashboard app URL config and API endpoints.

-The landing page and API docs should now be live 👌🏼.
+The landing page and API docs should now be live.
+This UI is automatically generated by Swagger.

 Next, we will create the templates for the dashboard landing page, as well as the dashboard javascript component.